Central Business District

 Downtown New Orleans

-Like so many American urban centers, New Orleans’ Central Business District (CBD) used to be a ghost town after work, but not anymore.
-Evenings now bring crowds to historic Lafayette Square for free concerts.
-The Orpheum, home to the Louisiana Philharmonic Orchestra, and numerous smaller theaters and cabarets come to life for nighttime performances.
+Like so many American urban centers, New Orleans’ Central Business District (CBD) was once a ghost town after work, but not anymore!
+Evenings now bring crowds to historic Lafayette Square for free concerts, and numerous other restaurants, bars and theaters come to life after dark.

 By the 1960s, the Industrial Canal had rerouted port activity and suburban shopping malls had further emptied downtown.
 In 1963, Poydras Street, once the site of a historic marketplace, was widened to accommodate high-rise office towers.
 The land speculation that followed saw entire blocks razed for office buildings and parking lots.

 Preservationists organized in the 1970s to stop the demolition of the 19th and 20th century architecture and to encourage their renovation.
-New Orlenians remain just as vigilant today and as a result the CBD is experiencing a comprehensive rejuvenation of its façade.
+New Orleanians remain just as vigilant today and as a result, the CBD is experiencing a comprehensive rejuvenation of its façade.

-In the last few decades, New Orleans has welcomed the Aquarium of the Americas, Harrah’s Casino, and great shopping at Canal Place.
+In addition to being a vibrant commercial center, and a meeting area for business travelers, the Central Business District is home to a wide variety of lunch spots, bars offering happy hours and restaurants.
+In the last few decades, the area has welcomed the Aquarium of the Americas, Harrah’s Casino, and great shopping at Canal Place.